- What is high blood pressure and how is it treated?

 See also on this site: Cardiac Catheterization

-A stress test is a common test that doctors use to diagnose coronary artery disease.
-The test helps doctors see how the heart is working.
-A thallium stress test is a nuclear study in which a radioactive substance is injected into your bloodstream to show how blood flows through your arteries.
+A stress test is often used to help doctors diagnose coronary artery disease because they can see how the heart is working.
+A nuclear stress test is a study in which a radioactive substance (like thallium) is injected into your bloodstream to show how blood flows through your arteries.
 Doctors can see if parts of the heart muscle are damaged or dead, or if there is a serious narrowing in an artery.
-(Nuclear stress tests can be performed with other radioactive substances.)

 See also on this site: Nuclear Stress Test